-You have the business buy in, but do you have the commitment from all the key lines of business and do they understand their role?
-This should be a programme that spans many lines of the business, IT/Marketing/Finance etc. The business needs to own this programme and be accountable to ensure the subsequent success.
+You have the business buy-in, but do you have the commitment from all the key lines of business and do they understand their role?
+This should be a programme that spans many lines of the business, IT/Marketing/Finance etc. The business needs to own this programme and be accountable to ensure subsequent success.

 Start with a clear understanding of the current state, this will enable you to assess improvements and measure success.
-Don’t under estimate the importance of assessing all the databases you have across the entire organisation.
-To achieve that single member view, you need to see where all this information is hosted, with a full understanding on what needs to be pulled together.
+Don’t underestimate the importance of assessing all the databases you have across the entire organisation.
+To achieve that single-member view, you need to see where all this information is hosted, with a full understanding of what needs to be pulled together.
 The hosting of data across email, social marketing accounts, web forms, help desk, events, training, surveys etc all have to be evaluated.